srinithi0406/Data_Structures/Lab01/README.md

-# Lab 01 - Sorting and Searching Using Functions and Header Files
+# Lab 01 - Searching and Sorting

 ## Question 1: Sorting Program

 **Task**:
-Write a menu-driven C++ program to sort a given array in ascending order using:
+Write a C++ menu-driven program to sort a given array in ascending order.
+Design proper functions, maintain boundary conditions, and follow coding best practices.
+The menus are as follows,
 - Bubble Sort
 - Selection Sort
 - Insertion Sort